Policies

 Tigers Hockey Club aims to support people associated with our sport to make and resolve complaints they may have in a fair, timely and effective manner.
 This policy aims to provide guidance regarding official intra club complaint handling and disciplinary process.

-Nightcliff University Tigers Complaints and Disciplinary Policy (2016)
+Nightcliff Tigers Hockey Club Complaints and Disciplinary Policy (2016)

 Extreme Weather Guidelines